Muriel Bell: Career

 An early project for Bell was to supervise the joint publication of a textbook on nutrition by the Otago Medical School, the Department of Health and the Medical Research Council.
 The publication, "Good Nutrition: Principles and Menus" was a huge success and 40,000 copies were produced for nurses, doctors and the general public.

 A particularly important goal for Bell was to ensure a safe and affordable supply of milk, and to encourage New Zealanders to drink milk as part of their daily diet.
 She was a founding member of the Central Milk Council, a watchdog body formed in 1945 to address problems in the industry which had been revealed in an inquiry the previous year.
-While on the council she worked to have millk pasteurized, delivered in covered trucks to protect it from sunlight, and to have unhealthy cows destroyed.
+While on the council she worked to have milk pasteurized, delivered in covered trucks to protect it from sunlight, and to have unhealthy cows destroyed.
 With Dr Helen Deem of the Plunket Society she revised the guidelines for bottle-fed babies.

 Another area of interest for Bell was the increase in dental caries.
 In 1950, Bell and her friend Dr Lucy Wills spend eight weeks in Fiji and Samoa to investigate nutritional reasons for tooth decay in the local populations there.
 Two years later she spent a sabbatical at Harvard University where she researched the effects of fluoridated water.
 As a result of her research, she returned to New Zealand to campaign for fluoridation.
 She was successful and from 1958 was a member of the Fluoridation Committee of the Department of Health.

 After her retirement in 1964, Bell continued to take an interest in nutritional studies.
 She remained active on the Milk Council until her death, and when she died on 2 May 1974, she had been working on an article on the karaka berry.